yongjunshin/yongjunshin.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher, ETRI.
-PhD in software engineering from KAIST.
+subtitle: PhD in software engineering from KAIST. \\Researcher, ETRI.

 profile:
   align: right